 We’ve lost our ability to play the master-slave game.
 That is a cause for celebration.
 But it often doesn’t feel like a celebration if we’re surrounded by people who remind us that our future home will be the sidewalk on Main Street.
 Don’t worry.
 They are just showing us some of our fears that we still unconsciously believe.
 Notice that none of the things they say feel good. so they are not true.
 A belief will leave when you no longer believe it.
 It needs your attention to thrive.

 How do you know they are lying or speaking from the false self?
 After all, they think they have your best interests in mind.
 People only speak what they believe.
 The truth is in everyone.
 It needs no expression.
 You know untrue statements because they don’t feel good…they generate emotion.
 Our emotions show us what is true and what is false.
 And if we let go of all the false thoughts, eventually we are left with nothing but truth.
 The truth was always there; it was just covered by a big pile of manure.
 Everyone has something true that they can do that can contribute and will pay their bills.
 It won’t feel like work.
 You won’t find it by taking personality tests or doing therapy.
 You find it by letting go and unveiling your True Self.

 6. We lose our empathy.

 This sign of remembering confused and bothered me so much.
 I thought I was becoming a bad person.
 I thought I was turning into a robot without emotion.
 I thought I had Asperger’s syndrome.
-But when we awaken, we recognize that our emotions are pointing to our thoughts only.
+But when we awaken, we recognize that our emotions are pointing to our OWN thoughts only.
 To emote about another’s thoughts is like feeding your friend because you are hungry.
 It’s stupid.
 As we let go, we learn to replace empathy with compassion.

 Compassion means that when you are sitting before me flushing your shit all over me, I recognize that it’s not true.
 I don’t believe a word you say.
 I may even remind you that you are believing lies and not being true to your authentic Self.
 I don’t agree with you.
 I don’t pick you up or sympathize.
 I merely help you discriminate.
 I help you to return to your own True Self where there are no problems.
 The best example of this is Jesus.
-He never believed another’s lies, and that’s why he could heal anything.
+He never believed another’s lies, and that’s why he could support another in healing anything.
 He was not sympathetic, he was compassionate.

 We live in a world where we feel sorry for others, and then we get approval for being sympathetic.
 We fish for others, and they never learn to fish.
 People learn to fish when we tell them how to fish and trust them to do it.
-Sympathy never frees anyone; in fact, it keeps the person who gives it and the one who receives it in the prison of the false self.
+Sympathy never freed anyone; in fact, it keeps the person who gives it and the one who receives it in the prison of the false self.